ge28yen/HEOs-with-GFlowNet/README.md

 - **Original GFlowNet Repository** by [Alex Hernandez-Garcia](https://github.com/alexhernandezgarcia/gflownet).
 - **Data** provided as part of a technical assignment (~200 lab experiments).
 - Thanks to the community behind **active learning** for materials discovery.
-- **Note**: nollm was used for this solution, and it was created for the sake of practice.
+- **Note**: no LLM was used for this solution, and it was created for the sake of practice.

 ---

-*Last updated: YYYY-MM-DD*
+*Last updated: 2025-02-09*